Secmetrics/bao.secmetrics.no/_u2fapi/u2f_registered.md

 : The username

 When login, check if the user has one or more Security Keys registered.
-If so, your application should jump to our FIDO server page URL by calling the API:
+If so, your application should jump to our BAO FIDO server page URL by calling the API, in order to authenticate the user with the given username:

 ```
 POST /signURL
 ```

-In order to authenticate the user with the given username.
+Otherwise, remain the user login with his username and password in your application.
+{: .success }

 The username must be unique in your application such as an email address.
 {: .info }